-The biggest differentiation that the partnership offers is application interoperability, as Oracle provides full certification for E-Business Suite when running on Azure.
-Customers can now run seamlessly one part of a workload within Azure and another part of the same workload within the Oracle Cloud, taking advantage of the best of both clouds and have access to a wide range of enterprise cloud solutions and Microsoft portfolios .
+The partnership’s biggest differentiation is application interoperability, as Oracle provides full certification for E-Business Suite when running on Azure.
+Customers can now run seamlessly one part of a workload within Azure and another part of the same workload within the Oracle Cloud, taking advantage of the best of both clouds and having access to a wide range of enterprise cloud solutions and Microsoft portfolios.

 New capabilities of the Oracle-Azure partnership

-- Connect Azure and Oracle Cloud seamlessly, allowing customers to extend their on-premise data centres to both clouds.
+- Connect Azure and Oracle Cloud seamlessly, allowing customers to extend their on-premises data centres to both clouds.